-- A. Develop a district instructional framework and implement the recommendations approved by the Board of Education (2018-2019); - a.
+- A. Develop a district instructional framework and implement the recommendations approved by the Board of Education (2018-2019 completed); - a.
 Support teachers in developing high-quality instructional practices identified in research; - b.
 Wahoo Instructional Model - B. Implement a multi-tiered system of support (MTSS) focused on three essentials: - a.
 Essential 1: District foundational practices - b.
 Essential 2: Core academic & social/behavioral supports - c.
 Essential 3: Strategic & intensive evidence based-practices academic & social/behavioral interventions - C. Implement a multi-tiered system of support for instruction and intervention (four tiers): - a.
 Tier I Universal: For all students; - b.
 Tier I Universal (Plus): Classroom based intervention; - c.
-Tier II Targeted: For students who need additional academic support or challenge;

-- d.
-Tier III Intensive: For students who require significantly greater levels of support/challenge. - D. Provide Science of Reading Training for all staff (K-5) aligned with the Simple View of Reading - a.
-Explicit training will be provided around implementing evidence based practices in phonics and phonemic awareness instruction (ESU 2 support staff will lead this process) - E. Provide staffing and training to increase course offerings and provide additional services to address the needs of students who require additional academic support or challenge; - F. Support teachers in the implementation of new curriculum, classes, technology and programs;a.
-Provide ongoing opportunities for staff to implement the Canvas LMS - G. Provide training for all teachers and school administrators who are responsible for ensuring alignment of instruction to Nebraska State Standards for NCCR-ELA, and NCCR-Math and NCCR-Science; - H. Provide professional development to support teachers in designing lessons that incorporate digital tools and resources to promote student learning.
+Tier II Targeted: For students who need additional academic support or challenge; - d.
+Tier III Intensive: For students who require significantly greater levels of support/challenge. - D. Provide staffing and training to increase course offerings and provide additional services to address the needs of students who require additional academic support or challenge; - E. Support teachers in the implementation of new curriculum, classes, technology and programs; - a.
+Provide ongoing opportunities for staff to implement the Canvas LMS - F. Provide training for all teachers and school administrators who are responsible for ensuring alignment of instruction to Nebraska State Standards for NCCR-ELA, NCCR-Math, NCCR-Science and NCCR-Social Studies; - G. Provide professional development to support teachers in designing lessons that incorporate digital tools and resources to promote student learning.